Thru-you.com

 The video remix genre

-New as the concept may seem, Kutiman has not created an new art form.
-As early as the 1970s others composed music via video remix and video collage, such as the Emergency Broadcast Network (EBN) from the 1990s:
+New as the concept may seem, Kutiman hasn't created a new art form.
+As early as the 1970s other were composing music via film/video remix and montage, such as the Emergency Broadcast Network (EBN) from the 1990s:

 http://www.youtube.com/watch?v=U_H4b7-eZNM